aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 Do not mistake temptation for opportunity.
+> 🥠 Your fortune said you need to make a donation.
+Follow the Paypal link.

-Last update: Fri Oct 31 05:11:11 2025
+Last update: Sat Nov  1 05:09:12 2025

 ### Let's play! 🎮